 2.3.3.2 Rapporteurs may be appointed (and their appointments may be terminated) at any time with the agreement of the competent working party, or of the study group, where the Question(s) are not allocated to a working party.
 The term of the appointment relates to the work that needs to be done rather than to the interval between WTSAs.
 If the related Question is modified by WTSA, for continuity purposes, the rapporteur may, at the discretion of the new study group chairman, continue to progress the relevant work until the next meeting of the study group.

 2.3.3.3 Where the work so requires, a rapporteur may propose the appointment of one or more associate rapporteurs, liaison rapporteurs or editors, whose appointments should then be endorsed by the relevant working party (or study group).
 Again, these appointments may be made or terminated at any time in accordance with the work requirements.
 An associate rapporteur assists the rapporteur, either in general or to deal with a particular point or area of study in a Question.
 A liaison rapporteur assists the rapporteur by ensuring there is effective liaison with other groups, by attending meetings of other designated groups to advise and assist in an official capacity, by correspondence with such groups or by any other means considered appropriate by the rapporteur.
 In the event that a liaison rapporteur is not appointed, the responsibility to ensure effective liaison resides with the rapporteur.
-The editor assists the rapporteur in the preparation of the text of draft Recommendations or other publications.
+An editor assists the rapporteur in the preparation of the text of draft Recommendations or other publications.

 2.3.3.4 Rapporteurs, and their associate and liaison rapporteurs as well as the editors, play an indispensable role in coordinating increasingly detailed and often highly technical study.
 Consequently, their appointment should be primarily based on their expertise in the subject to be studied.